-the superior man encourages people to approach him

-By his readiness to receive them.
+the superior man encourages people to approach him By his readiness to receive them.

 A mountain with a lake on its summit is stimulated by the moisture from the lake.
-It has this advantage because its summit does not jut out as a peak is sunken.
+It has this advantage because its summit does not jut out as a peak but humble and free, so that it may remain receptive to good advice.

+• is sunken.